sbt/sbt-appbundle/README.md

     appbundle.systemProperties += "SC_HOME" -> "../scsynth"
     appbundle.icon := Some( file( "myicon.png" ))

+As of version 0.14, the default bundle target directory is `target`.
+If you want to revert to the previous behaviour, putting it into the main directory, the following can be used:

+    appbundle.target <<= baseDirectory

 ### creating an IntelliJ IDEA project

 If you want to work on the plugin in IntelliJ IDEA, you can set up a project like this: Make sure you have the following contents in `~/.sbt/plugins/build.sbt`: